 Levi and Ragnarsson \cite{LR} already give some tools along these lines.
 In an other paper \cite{Mo1}, the author extends Theorem \ref{trivial} to the case of nilpotent actions on the coefficients.
 The main ingredient is to construct, as in the trivial coefficient case, an idempotent of $H^*(S,M)$ with image $H^*(\Fc^c,M)$.

-In this paper, we also want to extend Theorem \ref{trivial} to twisted coefficients but when the action factor through a $p$-solvable group.
+In this paper, we also want to extend Theorem \ref{trivial} to twisted coefficients but when the action factors through a $p$-solvable group.
 The methods used here are completely different from the ones used in \cite{Mo1} and also more direct.
-We first have a look at constrained fusion system.
-In that case we were able to prove that, with any coefficient module, the cohomology of $|\Li|$ can be computed by stable elements.
+We first have a look at constrained fusion systems.
+In that case we are able to prove that, with any coefficient module, the cohomology of $|\Li|$ can be computed by stable elements.